 from myself and others.

 Giving my best.
-I hold myself to high expectations, and I take great pride in always doing my best work and getting shit done.
+I hold a high bar for myself, and I take great pride in always doing my best work and getting shit done.

 Transparency.
 I think an organization is much better off when there is transparency around the work being done, decisions, processes, data, whatever.
 I apply this to my work and appreciate it from others.
 Moreover, transparency is a necessity for autonomy.

 Agency.
+Action beats reaction.
 Autonomy is important for motivation and to do great work.
 To make autonomy work agency is key.
-I like to take matters into my own hands and drive execution (sometimes too much).
-Combining agency with radical transparency is how to mitigate conflicts and misalignments.
+I like to take matters into my own hands and drive execution, perhaps sometimes too much.
+Combining agency with radical transparency mitigates the risk conflicts and misalignments.

 Accountability.
 When I say I’ll do something, I’ll do it.

 Kindness.
-I always try to assume good intentions and I know everyone is fighting their own battle, so why would we ever want to be anything but kind to each other?
+I always try to assume good intentions and everyone is fighting their own battle.
+Kindness sometimes mean having tough discussions or making tough decisions.

 Relationships.
 I’m a strong believer in the power of meaningful relationships to create an effective team.
-Doing hard stuff and achieving great things with people you like is an amazing thing.
+Doing hard stuff and achieving great things with people you like is amazing.

 Play.
 Work is hard enough as it is, so having fun together and finding joy in what we do is important to make it sustainable.